cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/artifacts.rst

 artifacts in another namespace.
 These are referred to as :ref:`user artifacts <plugins-deployment-user>`.

 Sometimes there is a need to provide an artifact that can be used across namespaces.
 One example of this are the :ref:`pipeline artifacts <cdap-pipelines-plugins>` shipped with CDAP.
 In such scenarios, a :ref:`system artifact <plugins-deployment-system>` can be used.

 System artifacts cannot be added through the RESTful API, but must be added by placing the artifact in a special directory.
 For Distributed CDAP, this directory is defined by the ``app.artifact.dir`` setting in :ref:`cdap-site.xml <appendix-cdap-site.xml>`.
 Multiple directories can be defined by separating them with a semicolon.
 It defaults to ``/opt/cdap/master/artifacts``.
-For the Standalone CDAP, the directory is set to the ``artifacts`` directory.
+For the CDAP Local Sandbox, the directory is set to the ``artifacts`` directory.

 Any artifact in the directory will be added to CDAP when it starts up.
 In addition, a :ref:`RESTful API <http-restful-api-artifact-system-load>` call can be made to scan the directory for any new artifacts that may have been added since CDAP started.

 If a system artifact contains plugins that extend another system artifact, a matching JSON config file must be provided to specify which artifacts it extends.
 In addition, if a system artifact is a third-party JAR, the plugins in the artifact can be explicitly listed in that same config file.

 .. highlight:: json